computist/map-review-crawler/README.md

 celery worker -A dataServer.celery --loglevel=info --concurrency=1
 ```
 Suggest to use lower concurrency value to avoid blocking by google.
-Sqlite has limited support for concurrency, if concurrency > 1, db file may corrupt in the middle. use other db to increase concurrency.
+Sqlite has limited support for concurrency.
+If concurrency > 1, db file may corrupt in the middle.
+If you want higher concurrency, use other db instead.

 ### 6. open browser (chrome or firefox), goto https://localhost:5000/
 It will prompt you that the page is not safe.
 Click on continue to page without warning.
-The browser will not warn you again for current session.
+The browser will not warn you again for the current session.

 ### 7. goto google map (full mode, not lite mode)
 Run code listen.js in browser console.
-After you copy paste the js and run in console, you can close the console.
+After you copy paste the js and hit ENTER, you can close the console.
+The script will monitor event in the background.

 ### 8. search restaurant, it will auto store data
-Move map around, and the map will auto search the new area and the script will capture new results.
+Move the map around, and the map will auto search the new area and the script will capture new results.